-Some do not feel the need or wish to become an associate and this is fine.
+Some do not feel the need to become an associate and this is fine.
 Others do and find it to be something quite transformative and significant in their inner life and spiritual journey.

 The cards are available at all Lodges or study groups, or you can request it to be sent by mail by contacting one’s local Lodge or the Los Angeles Lodge.